BIGJRA/BIGJRA.github.io/reborn.md

 Let me first pause to make fun of some of you.
 Did you create your team largely around utilizing a specific weather condition?
 Or, are you even more crafty and use Pledge moves to create your own field, or perhaps the Lycanium-Z to destroy fields you don't like?
 Do you like the move Earthquake?
 Well, surprise, none of those things work here.
 Weather effects and generated fields simply do not work, so you'll always be fighting on New World without weather.
 And to lose against this fight means you'll have to go all the way back through the previous five.
 Your team is complete trash without your weather or field?
 Sucks for you!
 Remake it and battle your way all the way back.
 By the way, when I said "some of you", I meant me in the past, marching on in with a Rain Mono-Water team.
 Pelipper literally died in one shot to every single one of Lin's Pokemon no matter what I did.
 Sad.
 But I did eventually win!

 So, onto the fight itself.
-Power Gem, Earth Power, Draco Meteor, Dazzling Gleam, Flash Cannon, and Dark-type moves are all boosted here.
+Power Gem, Earth Power, Draco Meteor, Dazzling Gleam, Flash Cannon, and Dark type moves are all boosted here.
 All of her Pokemon have at least one of these.
 The New World Field also has this thing where grounded Pokemon have three-quarters speed and levitating Pokemon have slightly lowered Defenses.
 Lin having 4/5 non-grounded Pokemon essentially means unless you have a lot of them too, you're going to basically be losing speed battles you'd otherwise win.
 The defense drop is cancelled out on her Pokemon by virtue of the PULSE2 adding defenses to the sweepers anyways.

 As for the team itself, it's real good.
 Mismagius is a cruel lead, taking advantage of the field boosts and speed nerf to hit fast and hard.
 Honchkrow is there to ruin your sweeper's day, getting off Sucker Punch to probably knock you out and snowball into a sweep.
 Clefable does usual Clefable things: saying NOPE to your boosts, getting double Cosmic Power boosts, and laughing in your crying face.
 Flygon (on Anna Route) and Hydreigon like to mercilessly overwhelm your Pokemon with their wide coverage.
 And, of course, she also has our first enemy Ultra Beast... ugh.
 This thing is super tanky, has a STAB boosted move in Flash Cannon and good coverage in Flamethrower and Giga Drain, and also carries Leech Seed just in case you thought you were smart about using a tanky Pokemon of some kind.
 And the most cursed ability ever: Beast Boost, which will raise its SpA in this case.